This is a detailed guide about the technical requirements to set up your White-Label platform.

 }

-There are many ways to set up your own SSL certificate - we can’t guarantee that we can support every type of proxy setup.
-If you have specific needs, we can't support you in configuring it.
+👉 There are many ways to set up your own SSL certificate.
+We can’t guarantee that we can support every type of proxy setup.
+If you have specific needs, we can't help you configure it.